 Some applicants may have been anticipating the availability of the CDS option and may elect to go directly to the CDS option.
 The MCO service coordinator must emphasize that the applicant assumes all responsibility for arranging their self-directed services.

-Members who participate in the CDS option and choose to transfer back to the Agency Option (AO) will not have the choice of returning to the CDS option for at least 90 days.

 MCO service coordinators must carefully coordinate transition activities when transitioning applicants or members to and from the CDS option.

 8241 Initiation and Orientation of the Member as Employer